dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 # Conclusion

 For those of you currently evaluating GitOps frameworks, I hope this article proved helpful.
-It's far from a complete evalation though, as I concentrated on the core GitOps capabilities, there wasn't much word on additional features such as multi-tenancy, notifications, image automation, event-driven automation or graphical UIs.
+It's far from a complete evaluation though, as I concentrated on the core GitOps capabilities, there wasn't much word on additional features such as multi-tenancy, notifications, image automation, event-driven automation or the nice graphical UI Argo CD offers.

-I am sure you are curious which one we chose in the end at Turbine.ai.
-We chose Flux, mainly because we deemed it more lightweight and easier to operate.

-My bottom line is: Argo CD and Flux features are in a relatively close feature parity.
+As we saw Argo CD and Flux are relatively close feature parity-wise regarding core functionality.
+I am sure you want to hear the bottom line, which one we chose at Turbine.ai eventually.
+Let me say that it was a very close call, but we settled with Flux in the end, as albeit it has its caveats, it is simpler and we found that it implements the core GitOps functionalities (especiall Helm support) more cleanly.